Literature

 Some articles have appeared in which it was said that Tipos Infames had contributed to the gentrification of the neighborhood.
 What do you think?

-— I do not share this vision.
+— I do not share this view.
 Gentrification is a fact, and the role the bookstore may play in it is negligible.
 The queue of cheesecake buyers often prevents me from entering my home.
 When I cross that wall of people eager for sweets, some get angry and look at me badly.
 This is the image I can share of what I usually experience in Madrid and which is closer to gentrification.

-— New York represents the quintessence of cities just as Rome did during antiquity.
+— New York represents the quintessence of cities just as Rome did in antiquity.
 One of the dominant characteristics of contemporary cities, which is the increase in inequality, is very visibly reflected here.
 Addressing topics like this allowed me to show how a wonderful city like New York can also kill you.
 After I had been there for a few months, my wife visited me and pointed out that many people walked in a particular way.
 Until then, I hadn't noticed.
 Do you know why people walk strangely in New York?

 I don't know, no...
 Why?